Alfresco/alfresco-ng2-components/docs/content-services/document-list.component.md

 The properties `currentFolderId` and `node` set the initial folder shown by the Document List.
 They cannot be used together, so choose the one that suits your use case best.

-Document list will automatically show special icons for : `Smart Folder`, `Link to a Folder` and `Folder with rules` as showed in the picture below :
+The Document list will automatically show special icons for : `Smart Folder`, `Link to a Folder` and `Folder with rules` as shown below :

 ![Document List Folders](../docassets/images/document-list-special-folder-icon.png)